jitterted/ensembler/README.md

 Docker is needed for running the TestContainer-based database tests.
 If you don't have docker running, those tests will be skipped.

+See `PostgresTestcontainerBase` for information on the reusable Testcontainer setup.

 ### Tailwind CSS

 We're using Tailwind CSS 3.x with the platform-specific command-line tool (CLI).
 You'll need to install that separately from https://tailwindcss.com/blog/standalone-cli#get-started.
 You can keep it running in the background when working on HTML files (templates):